 Under the Construction Contracts Act head contractors must hold all retentions on trust.
 This can impose a heavy administrative and financial burden on companies, and creates substantial personal liability for directors.

-Insurance-backed bonds can be a convenient, low risk and cost effective alternative for many construction firms.
+Insurance or surety backed bonds can be a convenient, low risk and cost effective alternative for many construction firms.

 RETENTIONS MUST BE HELD “ON TRUST”

 Since 31st March 2017 the Construction Contracts Act has required main contractors to hold retentions “on trust”.
 This means they have to account for it separately and theoretically can’t use it to fund their own cashflow.
 And if the business fails retentions should be repaid to subcontractors as a priority over other creditors.